 Step 1.
 To start, open the Terminal app on your system.

 Step 2.
-Once the console is opened, execute the following command in the console and press Enter:
+Once the console is opened, execute the following command in the console and press Enter: `git clone https://github.com/your-username/your-repo-name.

 csrutil status

 Step 3.
-You can now see whether the SIP is enabled or disabled.
+The SIP is currently disabled.

 2. Is SIP Enabled by Default?